tom-howard/ros2/docs/course/part2.md

 <a name="course-repo"></a>

 In Part 1 you should have [downloaded and installed The Course Repo](./part1.md#course-repo) into your ROS environment.
 If you haven't done this yet then go back and do it now.
-If you *have* already done it, then it's worth just making sure it's all up-to-date, so run the following command now to do so:
+If you *have* already done it, then it's worth just making sure it's all up-to-date, so run the following command in **TERMINAL 1** now to do so:

-***
-**TERMINAL 1:**
 ```bash
 cd ~/ros2_ws/src/tuos_ros/ && git pull
 ```